-Talent adds osmium tetroxide to the microcentrifuge tube.
+Talent adds osmium tetroxide followed by potassium ferrocyanide in sodium cacodylate buffer to the microcentrifuge tube

 Talent adds potassium ferrocyanide in sodium cacodylate buffer to the tube.

 Rinse the specimen twice in double-distilled water at room temperature [1].
 Dehydrate by submerging in a graded series of ethanol at room temperature [2-TXT].